 - Provide multiple sign up and sign in options such as Google or Facebook account access, or set cookies so that your website “remembers” customers between sessions

 - Offer a range of integrated, trusted options to make payment effortless

 - Build out other ecommerce options based on what your customers are asking for and how they’re using your website

 These are all starting points for optimizing your website around your customers’ needs.
-Depending on your business focus, there are several good website building tools, from Shopify for an ecommerce-first approach to Wix for customization, or Squarespace for beautiful, responsive design.
+Depending on your business focus, there are several good website building tools (opens in new tab), from Shopify (opens in new tab) for an ecommerce-first approach to Wix (opens in new tab) for customization, or Squarespace (opens in new tab) for beautiful, responsive design.

 The right, customer-driven approach will help you drive repeat purchases, improve your business brand, and win customer trust.

 Further reading on website builders and web hosting

 Take a look at our comparisons of the builders mentioned in this article with their competitors, including: Wix vs Shopify (opens in new tab); Wix vs Squarespace (opens in new tab); GoDaddy vs Wix (opens in new tab); Shopify vs BigCommerce (opens in new tab); Wix vs Squarespace vs Weebly (opens in new tab); WordPress vs Wix vs Squarespace (opens in new tab); Squarespace vs Shopify (opens in new tab); and Shopify vs WooCommerce (opens in new tab).

 Your business site might require more bandwidth and storage than a website builder can provide, or perhaps you require more flexibility and customization: if that's the case, look into the best web hosting (opens in new tab) services and see if these meet your needs.